mattermost/docs/source/deploy/mattermost-changelog.md

  - Under ``ExperimentalSettings`` in ``config.json``:
     - Added ``DisableWakeUpReconnectHandler`` to disable the wake up on reconnect handler.
  - Removed ``SelfHostedPurchase`` setting.

+#### Changes to the Enterprise plan:
- - Self Hosted system administrators can now configure all ``ExperimentalAuditSettings`` through the user interface in the ``System Console``.
-Cloud Administrators can now change the ``AdvancedLoggingJSON`` value for the ``ExperimentalAuditSettings``.
+ - Self-hosted system administrators can now configure all ``ExperimentalAuditSettings`` through the user interface in the ``System Console``.
+Cloud administrators can now change the ``AdvancedLoggingJSON`` value for the ``ExperimentalAuditSettings``.
 This is the only configuration that Cloud administrators are able to adjust.
 Feature flag ``ExperimentalAuditSettingsSystemConsoleUI`` must be enabled in order to leverage this new user interface.

+### Websocket Event Changes
+ - Changed the semantics of the ``mattermost_http_websockets_total`` metric to track all open WebSocket connections, regardless of whether they are authenticated.
+ - Added a ``origin_client`` label to the ``mattermost_http_websockets_total`` Prometheus metric.

 ### Go Version
  - v9.9 is built with Go ``v1.21.8``.